pranigopu/exploringChromeExtensions/__notes__/conceptNotes/conceptNotes (chromeAPIs) (JavaScript).md

-# CONCEPT NOTES (JavaScript APIs)
+# CONCEPT NOTES (Chrome APIs) (JavaScript)
-JavaScript APIs are browser APIs available for the client-side JavaSCript code that are built into a given web browser (Chrome in our case) that help exposing data from the browser (ex. browser pages, tabs and actions) and computer environment (ex. local databases and scripts) and perform useful operations on them.
+Chrome APIs are browser APIs available for the client-side scripts (in particular JavaScript codes) that are built into a given web browser (Chrome in our case) that help exposing data from the browser (ex. browser pages, tabs and actions) and computer environment (ex. local databases and scripts) and perform useful operations on them.

 ## Callback
 A callback is any reference to executable code that is passed as an argument to other code.
 In other words, the other code is expected to call back the code at a given time.